zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/bulk-merge.md

 By default, `BulkMerge` is an immediate operation.
 That mean, it's executed as soon as you call the method.

-`FutureAction`: This option let you defer the execution of a Bulk Merge.
+`FutureAction`: This option lets you defer the execution of a Bulk Merge.
 `ExecuteFutureAction`: This option trigger and execute all pending `FutureAction`.

 ```csharp